 The objective is the good status

 The objective is the good status of groundwater and surface waters.
 This comprises lakes and running waters as well as transitional and coastal waters up to the so-called baseline one nautical mile off the coast.
-By 2015, all these waters are to be clean and in a perfect ecological state.
-The implementation of this directive introduces a new era in water pollution control.
-In future, co-operation will be even closer than in the past.
+All these waters are to be clean and ecologically intact by 2015 or, with deadline extensions, by 2027.

 Interdiction of deterioration

 The status of waters must not deteriorate (interdiction of deterioration).
-The EU Member States must take appropriate action to improve water bodies, which are expected to probably not meet the environment targets by 2015.
+The EU Member States must take appropriate action to improve water bodies, which are expected to probably not meet the environment targets by 2015 or, with deadline extensions, by 2027.
 All uses must be taken into account, which directly or indirectly affect the state of water bodies, no matter, whether industry, navigation, the use of hydroelectric power or agriculture is concerned.

 A core task in the Rhine river district will be to reduce pollution due to polluting agents and to keep dangerous substances away from waters.
 Apart from that the character of the river banks and its bottom, the interaction between the river and its alluvial area and free fish migration are seriously affected along the Rhine and its tributaries and need to be improved.